 Malaysiakini brings you live reports of the proceedings.

 5.07pm - Thank you for following our live report today.

 Reporting by Hariz Mohd and Hidir Reduan.
 Photographs by Azneal Ishak.
-Social media updates by Ewe Ling Yenn.
+Social media updates by Ewe Linq Yenn.

 If you like what we do, support independent media by joining our subscription programme for as low as RM0.55 a day.
 Details here.

 5.05pm - Proceedings have been adjourned and will resume tomorrow at 9am with the examination-in-chief of former SRC International director Ismee Ismail.

 'SRC board went to Switzerland to check if money still in the bank'

 4.35pm - Former director Ismee Ismail testifies that the entire SRC International board visited BSI Switzerland (now EFG) headquarters in Lugano in September 2013 to make sure its funds were still with the bank.

 Ismee tells DPP Ishak Mohd Yusoff that the board – himself, Suboh Yassin, Che Abdullah @ Rashidi Che Omar, Shahrol Azral Ibrahim Halmi, and Nik Faisal Ariff Kamil – wanted to talk to the top management of BSI.